Logius-standaarden/API-Design-Rules/DesignRules.md

 Although not every client implementation has a need for all the specifications referenced below, a client agnostic API SHOULD provide these to facilitate any client to implement relevant security controls.

 Most specifications referenced in this section are applicable to the first three classes of clients listed above.
-Security considerations for native applications are provided in [OAUth2 for Native Apps](https://tools.ietf.org/html/rfc8252), much of which can help non-OAuth2 based implementations as well.
+Security considerations for native applications are provided in OAUth2 for Native Apps [[[rfc8252]]], much of which can help non-OAuth2 based implementations as well.
 For browser-based applications a subsection is included with additional details and information.
 System-to-system (sometimes called machine-to-machine) may have a need for the listed specifications as well.
 Note that different usage patterns may be applicable in contexts with system-to-system clients, see above under Client Authentication.